jzabroski/Home/Chocolatey/README.md

     PyCharm-community 2019.3.3
     python2 2.7.17 # Python 2.x
     R.Studio 1.2.5033
-    rsat 2.1809.0.20190205 # Remote Server Administration Tools (aka aduc) - active directory users and computers spawner 0.2.4  # Spawner is a tool for generating test data suitable for populating databases. https://github.com/Terminals-Origin/Terminals
+    resharper-ultimate-all 2019.3.4  # Not the official version by JetBrains, but slightly more actively maintained. rsat 2.1809.0.20190205 # Remote Server Administration Tools (aka aduc) - active directory users and computers spawner 0.2.4  # Spawner is a tool for generating test data suitable for populating databases. https://github.com/Terminals-Origin/Terminals